 My second question

-“Why wasn’t diabetes reversal been embraced by general practice?”
+“Why hasn’t diabetes reversal been embraced by general practice?”

 Because it was outside the scope of general practice.
 It is not what they do.
 It is not tertiary prevention.